Digging Deeper

 Community Impact

-• What would it look like for us, as a community, to create space for those who are crying out for mercy?
+• What would it look like for us, as a church, to lead others from identity instead of instruction?

 Closing Thoughts